cowboy/ed-trade-helper/README.md

 * The first screenshot should be taken while the market is scrolled all the way to the top.
 * Subsequent screenshots should be scrolled down no more than 4 ticks on the mousewheel.
 If there is no overlap between screenshots, stitching will fail.
 * After 1 minute, the last market screenshot is invalidated, so don't take longer than 1 minute between screenshots for the same market.
-* If the OCR incorrectly matches the station name, add a correction in the format `BADWORD GOODWORD` to the [reference/ocr_fixes.txt](reference/ocr_fixes.txt) (ensure the file has a trailing newline) file and try again.
+* If the OCR incorrectly detects the station name, wait until all related screenshots have been processed, and then edit the name of the generated image to be "System Name - Station Name.png".
+The matching algorithm should correct the OCR for subsequent screenshots for the same station.